FRO5401/TeamWiki/content/english/programming/post-6.md

 **Plugging in a Controller**\
 Description: Plug in a controller to control the robot with the Driver Station\
-Pre-condition: Obtain a Functional Driver Station
+Pre-condition: Obtain a Functional Driver Station.

 Steps:
 | Step & Direction      | Expected Result